nelsonmorais/azure-iot/README.md

 - Private DNS Zone A records for all resources with an IP linked to the NIC of the Private Endpoints
 - 1 Ubuntu 18.04 Virtual Machine (the IoT Edge simulated device)
 - Time Series Insights
-- [TODO]: Azure Streaming Analytics Cluster

-## Pre-requisites:
-- An Azure Subscription where to run this script
-- Script execution on a linux based shell (e.g. Ubuntu on WSL2)
-- jq installed (apt-get install jq)
-- openssl installed
-- Docker (if pull/push images to ACR, see script `acr-push-images.azcli`)
-- AzCli extension(s) needed:
-  - azure-iot
-  - timeseriesinsights

-## How to use the scripts
+## More details on how to use the scripts
-Open a bash shell, clone this repo and create the `variables-local-only.azcli` (see details below), execute the `setup-bash-files.sh` and then the `create-all.azcli` to create all the resources.
+Create the `variables-local-only.azcli` (see details below), execute the `setup-bash-files.sh` and then the `create-all.azcli` to create all the resources.

 Comment parts of the `create-all.azcli` to avoid the creation of all the resources mentioned above.
 Note that further adjustments might be needed to other scripts to ensure that all dependincies are managed in this case.

 The `variables.azcli` is where all the variables are defined.
-Among others this script specifies the names of all the resources that will be created and these can be adjusted as needed.
+Among others this script specifies the names of all the resources that will be created and these can be adjusted if needed.

 To remove all resources execute the `remove-all.azcli`, see details below regarding resources that might need to be deleted manually.